aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

     #. when an index or element parameter is added to the declaration of a relation, suddenly the performance of the application may degrade (see also next point).

 #.
-Last but not least is that **the present implementation of compound sets is outdated**.
-As you may know, at AIMMS, the execution engine is rewritten to allow for parallel execution of multi-dimensional statements but this parallel engine does not handle compound sets.
-The vintage implementation of compound sets, also dating back to the late 90's, suffers from some serious efficiency pitfalls.
+The implementation of some indexing constructs involving compound sets exposes performance issues, which caused customers to abandon compound sets, and replace them by alternative approaches.
+The alternative formulations presented in this document do not suffer from these performance issues.